nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Format: `display ic/NRIC`

+* For patients:
   * Displays personal particulars, appointments and prescription for the patient with the specified `NRIC`.
+* For doctors:
+  * Displays personal particulars, and appointments for the doctor with the specified `NRIC`.

 Restrictions:
 * `ic/NRIC`
-    * The patient specified by `ic/NRIC` should exist in MediConnect
+    * The patient/doctor specified by `ic/NRIC` should exist in MediConnect

 Examples:
-* `display ic/S1234567A` displays the information for the patient with NRIC number S1234567A.
+* `display ic/S1234567A` displays the information for the patient with NRIC number `S1234567A`.

 ![Display](images/Display.png)